dendden/HWSPortfolio/README.md

 # HWSPortfolio

-This is my Ultimate PortFolio project
+This is my Ultimate PortFolio project as per Hacking With Swift + from Paul Hudson.